svenkubiak/mangooio/docs/persistence.md

       embedded: false
 ```

-Set `persistence.enable` to `false` to skip MongoDB entirely.
+Set `persistence.enable` to `false` if you want to skip MongoDB entirely.

 !!! note
     `persistence.mongo.embedded: true` starts MongoDB 7.0 in-process.
-Use it only for local development and tests.
+Use it only for local development and tests, never in production.

-There is no `package` setting.
-Annotate entity classes; Classgraph finds them.
+There is no `package` setting to configure.
+Just annotate your entity classes and Classgraph finds them on its own.

 ## Entities